Our video recorder & uploader plugin is available in the WordPress marketplace. Here are the steps to get the plugin onto your WordPress site:

 See It In Action

-Here is a sample WordPress blog post with an embedded Clipchamp button.
+Here is a sample WordPress blog post with an embedded Clipchamp button in the Test it right here section.

 Recording & Uploading Button